stressGC/ExpressJS-TypeScript-Starter-Kit/README.md

 Things I am planning to add to this project.
 - Continous Integration Tools
 - Dockerfile
-- Integrate tests
 - initMongo to asyncfunction
-- all http codes to http-codes module

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.